-- A. 150 Watt CW

-- B. 250 Watt CW

-- C. 150 Watt CW & AM Phone

-- D. 150 Watt CW & FM Phone

-- E. 250 Watt CW & AM Phone F. 250 Watt CW & FM Phone

-- P. 250 Wall CW & PM Plion

-• Not only will you be able to buy the transmitter tailored to your requirements but your order will be filled while you wait at your dealer.
+- A. 150 Watt CW - B. 250 Watt CW C. 150 Watt CW & AM Phone - D. 150 Watt CW & FM Phone - 250 Watt CW & AM Phone 250 Watt CW & FM Phone - Not only will you be able to buy the transmitter tailored to your requirements but your order will be filled while you wait at your dealer.
 As quickly as a cabinet can be removed from its wraps (cabinets are already prewired) and the individual chassis units taken from stock and plugged into the cabinet, that is how quickly your order will be filled.
 And here is another outstanding advantage in owning a TEMCO RA.
 Suppose you start off with a 150 or 250 Watt CW Transmitter.
 Later you want to increase the power or add either NBFM or AM Phone or a VHF Unit.
 All you have to do is buy the necessary additional chassis units, plug them into position and presto you have your new transmitter.
-Could anything be simpler '... more flexible ... or as versatile?

-• The new Series RA Catalog fully describes these Basic Chassis . . . gives complete technical information regarding design and operation, shows how they are combined to make up the 6 Temco RA Transmitters.
+Could any- - The new Series RA Catalog fully describes these Basic Chassis . . . gives complete technical information regarding design and operation, shows how they are combined to make up the 6 Temco RA Transmitters.
 All units are priced and you can figure the cost of making up the transmitter yourself.
 See these chassis and completed transmitters on display at your dealers and get your copy of the RA Catalog.
 Be one of the first amateurs in your district to own and operate the TEMCO RA, the Transmitter that ALWAYS KEEPS YOU UP-TO-DATE.-PROTECTS YOUR INVESTMENT IN AMATEUR TRANSMITTING EQUIPMENT.